LeikoDmitry/exam/README.md

 ## Using docker-compose

+The first you should to change `.env.example` to `.env` and add your values.

 This application provides a `docker-compose.yml` for use with [docker-compose](https://docs.docker.com/compose/) it uses the provided `Dockerfile` to build a docker image